 Keep other applications up to date

 The SCIEX computer comes with Adobe Reader to allow operators to view our guides and documentation.
 We recommend that updates be installed as required, to reduce possible attack vectors.
-If possible, we recommend viewing the user guides and documentation on an alternative computer.
+We recommend that the user guides and documentation be viewed on a computer other than the acquisition computer.

 Leave network discovery turned off

-Network discovery allows the computer to discover other machines on the network, but also allows other machines to discover the computer.
-If the machine is discoverable, then it can be scanned for vulnerabilities.
-Keeping this setting disabled will have little impact on accessing any resources.
+Network discovery allows the computer to discover other computers on the network, but it also allows other computers to discover the computer.
+If the computer is discoverable, then it can be scanned for vulnerabilities.
+Keeping this setting disabled has little impact on your ability to access any resources.

 Turn off AutoPlay (currently enabled for CD/DVDs and not removable drives)

 Malware can take advantage of the AutoPlay (auto run) functionality as a mechanism to infect a computer.
-Because of a large-scale global virus outbreak in 2008 (Conficker), Microsoft changed the behavior of AutoPlay for removable devices only.
+Because of the large-scale global outbreak of the Conflicker virus in 2008, Microsoft changed the behavior of AutoPlay for removable devices only.
 We recommend disabling AutoPlay for all media types, including removable and CD/DVD devices.

 Enable Internet Explorer security settings (if browsing the Internet is absolutely required)